 The New York City Department of Health has been releasing COVID-19 coronavirus testing data by zip code daily on GitHub, the repository of data and code for nerds.
 Untapped New York contributor Ben Huff, who is a Master of Science graduate in Urban Planning from Columbia University Graduate School of Architecture, Planning, and Preservation (GSAPP), created these interactive maps using that data for us by layering the zip code shape file from NYC Open Data with the Department of Health data.
 This map and article will be updated weekly with new data released by New York City Department of Health (we published our first map on April 2, 2020).
+[September 30, 2020 update: If you are looking for the hotspot zip codes for the latest COVID spike, see our latest article].

 Using the first map, you can see the comparative number of cases by zip code, with lighter colors having fewer cases and darker colors more.
 Click on a zip code area, and you get a pop-up that shows the number of tests, the number of positive cases, net new cases since 4/27, and % of total population.
 Below you will also find a map which normalizes the data by population showing cases per 1,000 of inhabitants per zip code.